Enterprise Feature Matrix

 Common Questions

-Q: Can either Scribe or Zendesk Guide convert existing training videos into documentation?
+Q: Do either Scribe or Zendesk Guide support multi-tenant client portals?

 Q: Is there a better alternative to both Scribe and Zendesk Guide for enterprise documentation?